 But they are often sold at a rock bottom price because the lender will be desperate to get it off their books.
 Chances are that if it didn't sell at auction, the property isn't in excellent condition because good deals tend to go fast.
 But, it's possible to find a diamond in the rough by buying an REO if you're willing to do some research.

 REO specialists are employees of the lender who owns the properties.
 REO specialists manage the lender's REO inventory and field any offers.
 They are responsible for marketing the properties, responding to requests, preparing reports, and completing other tasks related to managing and selling the REOs.

 You can find real estate owned properties through a realtor.
 Many REO specialists will work with local real estate agents to help market some of their inventory to the agent's clients and investors.
 If you want to purchase REO properties, you should start by contacting the REO specialist at your local bank, but you can also find an investor-friendly real estate agent.

-REO properties are often offered at a rock bottom price.
+REO properties are often sold at a rock-bottom price.
 The lender has already assumed they will not make their money back and will be willing to sell the home for whatever they can.
-So, if you're looking for a home being offered at a rock bottom price, REOs are the way to go.
+So, if you're looking for a home being offered at a rock-bottom price, REOs are the way to go.